Naturaily/Naturaily-netlify/_posts/2021-01-28-why-the-shopify-website-is-a-good-choice.md

 image: /assets/images/blog_why_the_shopify_website_is_a_good_choice.png
 text-preview: >-
   Everybody around talks about Shopify, but you are still not sure why is this actually a good choice to create your website with it.
-It is good sign that you want to think before you decide for something.
+It is a good sign that you want to think before you decide for something.
 This article may help you to make the final choice.
 tags: